filamentphp/filament/packages/actions/docs/06-prebuilt-actions/03-view.md

     ])
 ```

-If you want to view table rows, you can use the `Filament\Actions\ViewAction` instead:
+If you want to view table rows, you may do so like this:

 ```php
 use Filament\Actions\ViewAction;